superg2009/Kbot/README.md

 # Kbot
 Discord bot using DiscordJS & NodeJS.
 This is not meant to be an eleborate bot but just some utility functions and cool things for my friends and to learn some NodeJS and modern Development and Deployment
+# Work has been moved to kbot2 https://github.com/superg2009/kbot2

 # Set Up
 - git clone repository